idia-astro/idia-astro.github.io/containers.md

   * Includes commonly used tools for source-finding and data inspection including pyBDSF and AEGEAN.
 For more details consult our open [Github Issue][sfissues] on the topic.

+### Running Containers

+All base cloud image for IDIA will include singularity and also be added to the sudoers environment.
+To run a container from the command line simply enter `singularity run <container>, for example to run the casa-stable container`

+* `singularity run casa-stable.img`

+From the Jupter Hub simply open a notebook selecting the desired container from the `new` menu,

 ### Reporting a bug / Requesting Software
 Visit our [Github][github-containers] repo and open an **Issue**.
 #### Reporting a bug